Cay S. Horstmann

 Windows uses the file extension to figure out what to do with the file when you double-click on it.
 Double-clicking on a .txt file brings up Notepad.
 Double-clicking on a program file (with extension .exe) executes the program.

-You can find out which program corresponds to a particular extension.
-In the Explorer program, select the Tools -> Folder Options File Types tab.
+You can find out which program corresponds to a particular extension and change that if you wish.
+For Windows 7, open the Explorer program, select the Tools -> Folder Options File Types tab.
 You get a list of all file types that are registered with Windows.
 You (or a program that you install) can modify these associations.

 |Which program is associated with the extension .html?
 Which program is associated with the extension .gif?|